elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 time, of the same species, and then these plants may end in different locations in the garden.
 To make sure that the physical plants are kept together conceptually, we introduce a library science concept into our botanical collection: an "Accession", grouping the plants sharing the same core information.
-This allow us keeping together plants of the same species, which were acquired together.
+This allow us keeping together plants which belong together.

+In our above sample data, we had

 It also streamlines connecting plants to taxa: if a taxonomist tells you that some individual plant belongs to some species, this opinion will apply to all plants in the same accession.